CalyxOS/calyxos.org/pages/docs/tech/microg-details/index.md

 This approach means that as far as microG is concerned, the behavior remains pretty much the same, while also not letting any other app use this functionality.

-### Mozilla Location Services
+### Positon Location Service

-[Mozilla Location Service](https://location.services.mozilla.com/) is an alternative to Google Location Accuracy and is enabled by default in CalyxOS.
-Mozilla gathers and stores your IP Address, cell phone tower information, and WiFi network information.
-Unlike when using Google location services, Mozilla does not get any perminant identifiers or information tied to your identity.
+[Positon](https://positon.xyz) is an alternative to Google Location Accuracy and is enabled by default in CalyxOS.
+You can learn more about what data is collected when you use their API in their [privacy policy](https://positon.xyz/docs/privacy/#data-processed-with-the-api).

-For more information, see <https://github.com/microg/IchnaeaNlpBackend>.